msteenab/Group3-repo-projects/Selenium Lab.md

 	driver.find_element(By.XPATH, "/html/body/div/aside/section[2]/form/fieldset/button").click()

 - This line of code uses Selenium to locate an HTML element on a web page using an XPath expression as the locator.
-- It finds the HTML element specified by the provided XPath.
+- It locates the HTML element specified by the provided XPath.
 - `.click()`: After the element is located using the XPath expression, the `.click()` method is called on that element.
 - This method instructs Selenium to simulate a click action on the located HTML element.